Arellano-Jann/network-analysis/README.md

 Resample the large, unbalanced dataset to have a smaller and more balanced dataset for classifier

-**Today: Hierarchical Multi-Class Classification**
+**Hierarchical Multi-Class Classification**

 Perform binary classification first (benign vs. malicious).
 Once a sample has been identified as malicious, perform multi-class classification to identify what kind of malicious activity is occurring.

 To run this project, you’ll need to install all the necessary packages (numpy, pandas, scikit learn, etc.).
+Afterwards, you can run the makefile or the main file.

 ## Helpers.py